-- Plan A--Outpatient physical, speech and occupational therapy: 30 visits per condition per therapy - Plan B--Annual outpatient rehabilitation services available: 35 visits per year - Plan C--Outpatient services covered: 20 visits per year (36 for cardiac rehabilitation) - Plan D--Inpatient and outpatient short term rehabilitation services combined: 60 visits per year a strong possibility that you might need them in the future, refer to the summary of benefits and coverage (for more information, review NDNRC's Factsheet #1.)1
+- Plan A--Outpatient physical, speech and occupational therapy: 30 visits per condition per therapy - Plan B--Annual outpatient rehabilitation services available: 35 visits per year - Plan C--Outpatient services covered: 20 visits per year (36 for cardiac rehabilitation) - Plan D--Inpatient and outpatient short term rehabilitation services combined: 60 visits per year the plans you are considering.
+Ask if they can tell you how many therapy visits the plans cover.

 As you can see from this example, the number of covered therapy visits varies for these four plans.
-So, if you know that you currently need any of these services or think there is
+So, if you know that you currently need any of these services or think there is a strong possibility that you might need them in the future, contact member services for